pbaja/SteamJar/.github/README.md

 # Installation
 - Go to the Desktop mode
 - Download this repository: [Download](https://github.com/pbaja/SteamJar/archive/refs/heads/main.zip)
-- Unzip it and run by clicking on the `SteamBottles.desktop` file
+- Unzip it and run by clicking on the `SteamJar.desktop` file

 Note: Make sure that you have [Bottles](https://usebottles.com/) in (**flatpak version**).